 I also have to comment that exploring the overworld is more tedious than it was in A Link to the Past or even in the original.
 Some of this stems from the fact that Link’s Awakening is far more linear than either of those two games.
 There is, for the most part, no leeway when it comes to when you wish to explore the dungeons.
 To enforce this, the island is riddled with obstacles meant to be cleared using the items you locate in dungeons.
 Furthermore, you can’t simply retrieve a dungeon’s featured item and move onto the next in an attempt to break the intended sequence.
 Story events required to advance will not trigger until you’ve defeated the boss and obtained the instrument it was guarding.
-Though you do eventually gain access to a portal that makes travelling a bit faster, you still have to frequently switch inventory items whenever you wish to explore the island.
+Though you do eventually gain access to a portal that makes traveling a bit faster, you still have to frequently switch inventory items whenever you wish to explore the island.
 It also doesn’t help the first time playing when you’re unfamiliar with the layout and make significant progress in one cave system only to learn you need another item to see what lies beyond.

 Another irritation in this game is that text boxes appear every time you get an item.
 While receiving an explanation of the newest artifact you procured is understandable, I’m confident most players wouldn’t need to be reminded what a key does or that the compass now makes a sound whenever you’re in a room with a hidden key.
 The designers thought otherwise because not only do these messages appear every single time you discover one, you can’t speed up the text in any way.
 They also have a habit of appearing should you touch an obstacle you can’t yet circumvent.
 Most players can determine for themselves whether or not they have the right tools for the job whether it’s by remembering none of their inventory items were intended for the purpose of clearing them or through trail-and-error.
 I recall at least one instance when I mistimed a jump and landed in a group of ice blocks, whereupon the game informed me that they were cold.
 I then activated the message several more times trying to get out of them.
 They don’t stop appearing once you have the appropriate item either – at least not right away.
 The designers didn’t do this in A Link to the Past wherein you collected keys with no message accompanying the action and obstacles merely existed, leaving you to figure out on your own what item was required.

 One final problem I had with the game is that the maps can be somewhat difficult to read.
 They’re merely represented as squares on a grid with no further details than indicating where treasures lie after obtaining the compass.
-This means there is often a disparity between how the doorways are depicted on the map and your options when it comes to travelling through them.
+This means there is often a disparity between how the doorways are depicted on the map and your options when it comes to traveling through them.
 For example, if there’s a wall restricting entry in a room, yet there are exits in all four cardinal directions, only the latter detail will reflect on the dungeon map.
 From this, one would get the false impression they could freely travel in all directions from that room when it isn’t the case.
 It also doesn’t depict entrances to underground passageways.
 If there’s a seemingly out of reach room, you would have to scour every inch of the dungeon to find the path that leads there.